Connecticut Nephrology Associates, LLC

 Overview

 Chronic kidney disease (CKD) affects more than 19 million Americans.
-The main risk factors for CKD are diabetes and high blood pressure while obesity and other traditional risks factors such as smoking, and high cholesterol are also important.
+The main risk factors for CKD are diabetes and high blood pressure.
+Obesity, high cholesterol, age, and smoking are other important risk factors.

-CKD is a silent disease - clinical symptoms typically do not occur till the disease has approached near end-stage.
-Hence, laboratory tests are necessary to diagnose CKD.
+Chronic kidney disease is a silent disease - clinical symptoms typically do not occur till the disease is very advanced and has approached near end-stage.
+Hence, laboratory tests are necessary to diagnose Chronic kidney disease.
 These blood and urine tests are readily available and inexpensive.

 Your kidneys are highly specialized organs that remove toxins and also perform other functions.
 They are supposed to last a person's life time - even individuals who donate a kidney can expect to have normal function for their life span.
-However diseases such as diabetes and high blood pressure - if untreated or uncontrolled - lead to progressive damage to the kidneys that eventually gets to end-stage and dialysis or transplantation becomes necessary.
-The best strategy is to prevent the progression of CKD to that stage with tight blood pressure and diabetes control.
+However, diseases such as diabetes and high blood pressure - if untreated or uncontrolled - lead to progressive damage to the kidneys that eventually gets to end-stage and dialysis or transplantation becomes necessary.
+The best strategy is to prevent the progression of chronic kidney disease to that stage with tight blood pressure and diabetes control.

-A nephrologist is a specialist trained to care for patients with CKD by instituting a comprehensive management plan that includes the treatment of complications typically associated with CKD.
+A "nephrologist" is a specialist trained to care for patients with Chronic kidney disease by instituting a comprehensive management plan that includes the treatment of complications typically associated with CKD.

 An easily performed laboratory test called "Serum creatinine" is used to come up with the approximate percentage of kidney function - eGFR (estimated glomerular filtration rate).
 Anybody with risk factors such as diabetes mellitus or hypertension should know these two numbers.